 Legacy Series presented by Pflueger

-Open to all individuals, male and female.
-Each team must consist of one adult and one junior.
-An adult is defined as anyone who was born before Sept 10, 1995 A junior is defined as anyone who was born on or after Sept.
-10, 1995.
+Open to all individuals, male and female except: Any angler who has competed in a BASS Elite Series event (excluding the Bassmaster Classic) or FLW Tour event as a boater (excluding the FLW Cup) during the 12 months prior to any Fishers of Men Event is not eligible to compete in that event.
+Each team must consist of one adult and one or more juniors with only two members fishing at one time.
+No solo fishing in Legacy Tournaments.
+An adult is defined as anyone who was born before Sept 10, 1996 and a junior is defined as anyone who was born on or after Sept.
+10, 1996.
 Those under 18 years of age, not fishing with a parent, must have written permission from a parent or guardian.
 The adult team member must be a member in good standing and hold a current Legacy or Gold membership.
 No membership is required for a junior member or a legal substitute, (see rule 16), fishing one tournament as a sub.
 Fishers of Men reserve the right to reject any entry, which we feel, is not in the best interest of the tournament.
 All participants must sign a release of liability form to be eligible to compete.

 Legacy Series Membership - $30